Hackerjedi666/CybersecNotes/ejpt/README.md

 * **User Mode**: limited access to the resources
 * **kernel Mode**: Unrestricited access to the resources, So if we get any vuln in kernel we are always gonna have the root access.

+### Bypassing UAC

+**UAC**(User account Control)
+Feature that prevents unauthorized changes from users.
+It allows a program to be executed by a administrative privilleges, consequently prompting user for confirmation

+Tool for bypassing it: [UACme](https://github.com/hfiref0x/UACME)